google/vulkan_test_applications/README.md

 ninja
 ```

-This assumes the android ndk is installed in the default location of
+This assumes the Android ndk is installed in the default location of
 path/to/android/sdk/ndk-bundle.

 If it is installed elsewhere, use